Financial literacy can be boiled down to one basic concept: Just save more money than you spend. Easy-peasy, right?

 How much is enough?
 Play around with an emergency fund calculator for a ballpark figure of what you need to save given: A. Your approximate monthly expenses; B. Your existing savings; and C. The estimated time it would take for you to replace your usual income if it’s cut off.

 If you’re at the beginning of your savings journey and the amount you have left to save for a fully-stocked emergency fund is overwhelming, take a deep breath.
-Start small by putting $1,000 into an account you only touch for true, must-handle crises, and then gradually grow the fund month by month.
+Start small by saving $1,000 or, if you have $1,000, putting it into an account you only touch for true, must-handle crises, and then gradually grow the fund month by month.

 FYI, new video games or the latest Yeezy drop don’t count as emergencies, cool?
 Acknowledging that simple fact already makes you more financially literate than many of your peers!